IMG_6559.jpg

 Community partners

-GEN2050® believes in developing community partners to enhance the efforts of the program and make life long impacts for students in the program.
-These partner agencies have facilitated the growth of GEN2050® .
+GEN2050® believes in developing community partners to enhance the program and make lifelong impacts on students.
+These partner agencies have facilitated the growth of GEN2050®.

 Visit our partner page for more information.